PrinciplesDotDev/principles/software-must-be-easy-to-debug.md

 ## Why

 * Time is reduced in fixing a problem.
-* A problem that can be understood without difficulty allows the developer to fix it rapidly, which greatly increases developer productivity.
+A problem that can be understood without difficulty allows the developer to fix it rapidly, which greatly increases developer productivity.
-* *Friction* caused by not understanding a problem leads to frustration for the developer.
+* Frustration is reduced. *Friction* caused by not understanding a problem leads to frustration for the developer.

+## How

+* Ensure code has good metrics around them, such as logging, stack traces and error messages.
+* Ensure the code can be easily debugged.

+## Content

 One of the largest unaccounted for time sinks in engineering is figuring out unexpected problems.
 Bad debugging tools, poor error messages and bad logs increase the time taken to resolve an issue.